edibotopic/edibotopic-website/content/blog/doing/2023-11-30-leisure-sick.md

 <iframe style="border: 0; width: 360px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=1240561687/size=large/bgcol=ffffff/linkcol=333333/tracklist=false/transparent=true/" seamless><a href="https://curtsyrehearsed.bandcamp.com/album/leisure-sickness">Leisure Sickness by Curtsy Rehearsed</a></iframe>
 </div>

-_Leisure Sickness_ is a bit of a departure from my other albums, primarily because of its emphasis on live-looped vocals.
+_Leisure Sickness_ is a bit of a departure from my other releases, mostly because it's built from live-looped vocals.
 Three of the songs consist entirely of my sampled voice.

 There are vocals strewn across all of my albums but usually